navidtadjalli/job_scheduler/README.md

 ### ✅ Test Modules and Their Scenarios

-- `test_post_task.py`: (create task logic)
+- `test_post_task.py`: Create task logic
-  - Tested if the endpoint works
+  - Tests if the endpoint successfully creates a task
-  - Tested if the endpoint handles exceptions during creation of task
+  - Tests if the endpoint handles exceptions during task creation

-- `test_get_tasks.py`: (task listing)
+- `test_get_tasks.py`: Task listing
-  - Tested if the endpoint returns the list of tasks
+  - Tests if the endpoint returns the list of all tasks

-- `test_delete_task.py`: (deletion + error handling)
+- `test_delete_task.py`: Deletion + error handling
-  - Tested if the endpoint checks the existence of the task
+  - Tests if the endpoint checks for task existence
-  - Tested if the endpoint works and make sure that the task is gotten deleted
+  - Tests if the task is properly deleted from the database
-  - Tested if the endpoint is failsafe when removing task from the scheduler and rollbacks the changes if removing failed
+  - Tests if the endpoint handles scheduler failures and rolls back database changes when necessary

 - `test_core_tasks.py`: `run_task()` logic and Redis locking
-  - Tested if the function checks the task exists
+  - Tests if the function validates task existence
-  - Tested if the function works and update the status of the task to `Done` and its result
+  - Tests if the task is executed and status updated to `Done` along with its result
-  - Tested if the function acquires a lock to prevent double execution of a same task
+  - Tests if Redis locking prevents double execution of the same task
-- - Tested if the function handles exception during the execution of the task and update task's status to `Failed` and its result
+  - Tests if the function handles exceptions during execution and updates the status to `Failed`
-  - Tested if the function checks the status of the task to be `Scheduled` and not `Done` or `Failed`
+  - Tests if the task is only executed when its status is `Scheduled`

-- `test_recovery.py`: recovery behavior
+- `test_recovery.py`: Recovery behavior
-  - Tested if `fail` policy marks past tasks as `Failed`
+  - Tests if the `fail` policy marks past-due tasks as `Failed`
-  - Tested if `skip` policy doesn't change the past tasks
+  - Tests if the `skip` policy leaves past-due tasks unchanged
-  - Tested if `run` policy rescheduled the past tasks
+  - Tests if the `run` policy re-schedules past-due tasks
-  - Tested if scheduler failure doesn't result in a crash
+  - Tests if recovery handles scheduler failures gracefully
-  - Tested if running recovery with no past tasks works fine and does nothing
+  - Tests if recovery works correctly when there are no tasks to process

-- `test_lifespan.py`: startup task restoration
+- `test_lifespan.py`: Startup task restoration
-  - Tested if FastAPI gets started with a lifespan it will run it
+  - Tests if FastAPI runs the lifespan logic and triggers task recovery on app startup

 ---

 ### 📊 Coverage Report